Kathy Simon and Susan Lubeck’s garden – Come on in this fully-electrified home!

 Electrical panel: Ask Kathy how her original, 1941 100 Amp electrical panel is able to support her fully-electric home.

-Bird-Safe screens: Kathy and Susan’s windows have exterior screens, to prevent bird/glass collisions.
+Bird-Safe windows: Kathy and Susan’s windows have exterior screens, to prevent bird/glass collisions.

 Plant list